-For this blog post I’ll be sharing where I’m finding my poetry reads for the day (updated each week or so); so do head back each week for the latest additions.
-There will be poems for little, poems for teens and poems for you.
+For this blog post I’ll be sharing where I’m finding my poetry reads for the day.
+There will be poems for littles, poems for teens and poems for you.
 Enjoy!
 If you’re looking for Wintery inspiration you’ll still find lots to love in January on my December collection – A Poem A Day in December for the Family.

 Poetry for All

 I hope to give you inspiration for where to find poetry.
 As much as I can I will try and share with you where you can access the poems I’ve read for free as well as which books they came from so you can request them from the library or purchase your own copy.
 For me I love to hear the poet read their own poems so I’ll try and add links to these.
 I would love you to share in comments any poetry you have been enjoying.

-Each month I’ll add a new blog post for that month.
 I’m very much inspired by the seasons when I read so although there will be an eclectic mix of poetry and poets the poems will often be seasonal.
 I hope to add more of my daily poetry reads for each month in 2024.